 If you find value in attending this meeting, you are encouraged to ask the Moderator while at the meeting for Membership.

 - You will be asked for your name, e-mail address, telephone contact number(s) and the type of work you are seeking.
 This information will be used for our internal use and to provide you membership into our online resources including e-mail distribution.
 Members are encouraged to continue their membership after landing due to the frequent cycle of separations in the labor markets and as part of a smart career planning tool.

 - A process exists allowing you to Unsubscribe at any time or to control the e-mail levels when you land your next career, both of which are implemented, managed, and supported by Yahoo!
 Groups.
 It is your responsibility to unsubscribe should you decide to leave the organization.
 We have former members returning to the organization after realizing the value received and after a rush decision.

-- Members agree to the terms of the Acceptable Use & Membership Agreement Policy that governs all members of The CT Groups to provide a positive environment promoting getting people back to work.
+- Members agree to the terms of the Acceptable Use & Membership Agreement Policy and our Code of Conduct governs all members of The CT Groups to provide a positive environment promoting getting people back to work.
 A copy is available at The Repository for viewing or download.
 A link to the Code of Conduct is provided below.